Tooth pain is a very painful and frustrating experience.

 Therefore they become impacted.

-Which is to say, they do not erupt properly and stay beneath the gums.
+Which is to say, impacted wisdom teeth do not erupt properly and stay beneath the gums.

-It causes swelling, exerts pressure and results in pain.
+It causes swelling, exerts pressure and results in wisdom teeth pain.

 These all result in sharp or dull pain in the tooth.